issamelferkh/Matcha/README.md

 - [ ] The resulting list must be filterable by age, location, “fame rating” and common tags.

 ### Profile of other users -> NOK
-- [x] the user must be able to consult the profile of other users.
-- [x] Profiles must contain all the information available about them, except for the email address and the password.
-- The user must also be able to:
-> - If he has at least one picture he can “like” and "dislake" another user -> verif if profile completed
-> - If the current user does not have a picture, he/she cannot complete this action -> verif if profile completed

-> - [x] Check the “fame rating”
-> - [x] See if the user is online, and if not see the date and time of the last connection.
-> - When two people “like” each other, we will say that they are “connected” and are now able to chat.
+- [ ] When two people “like” each other, we will say that they are “connected” and are now able to chat.
-> - Report the user as a “fake account”
-> - Block the user.
+- [ ] Block the user.
 A blocked user won’t appear anymore in the research results and won’t generate anymore notifications.
-> - A user can clearly see if the consulted profile is connected or “like” his profile and must be able to “unlike” or be disconnected from that profile.
+- [ ] A user can clearly see if the consulted profile is connected or “like” his profile and must be able to “unlike” or be disconnected from that profile.

 ### Chat -> NOK
+- Chat: list contact (online or last connection)
+- Chat: Display by default the last msg in chat
+- Security: Chat sucure msg (if spaces, lenght ...)

 - The user must be able to see from any page if a new message is received.
+- When two users are connected (they like each other). they must be able to “chat” in real time (telerate a 10s).
+- How you will implement the chat is totally up to you.
+- The user must be able to see from any page if a new message is received.

 ### Notifications -> NOK

-> - Profile -> The user must be able to check who looked at his profile and “liked” him.
+-  A user must be notified in real time (telerate a 10s) of the following events:
 > - The user received a “like”.
-L’utilisateur a reçu un “like”.

-#Notifications-> user’s profile has been checked
+> - The user’s profile has been checked.
-The user must be able to check who looked at his profile and “liked” him.

 > - The user received a message.
-L’utilisateur a reçu un message.

 > - A “liked” user “liked” back.
-Un utilisateur “liké” a “liké” en retour.

 > - A connected user “unliked” you.
-Un utilisateur matché ne vous “like” plus.

 A user must be able to see, from any page that a notification hasn’t been read

-### Consignes générales -> NOK

-### Code Optimization -> NOK

-### Security -> NOK

-### Issues -> NOK
-- send mail: error in localhost ?!
-- Browsing: if "connected" display "disconnect" button
-- Chat: list contact (online or last connection)
-- Browsing: Don't appear if
-    - blocked user
-    - reported
-    - Noped
-    - liked
-- Chat: Display by default the last msg in chat
-- Security: Chat sucure msg (if spaces, lenght ...)

 ### Template -> NOK
 * navbar_user: logout,profile...